-The MEL cannot deviate from Airworthiness Directives, Safety Directives or any other additionalmandatory requirements.
+The MEL cannot deviate from Airworthiness Directives, Safety Directives or any other additional mandatory requirements.
 Where there is a conflict between the MMEL or MEL and an Airworthiness Directive or any other Mandatory Requirement, it is the data or information contained in the Airworthiness Directive or the Mandatory Requirement (e.g. Continued Airworthiness requirement, or AFM requirements) which shall prevail.

-AMC-1 to CAR MEL.005 (a) PACA Approval
+AMC-1 to CAR MEL.005 (a) CAA Approval

-- a) A revised MEL is deemed to be in force upon receipt of approval from PACA.
+- (a) A revised MEL is deemed to be in force upon receipt of approval from CAA.
 However, the operator has ten (10) calendar days or as specified in the operator's approved procedures, to distribute and implement the new document.
 In all cases, copies are required for:

-- (a) Each concerned aircraft;
+- (1) CAA.

-- (b) Post holder -Maintenance;
+- (2) Each concerned aircraft;

-- (c) Post holder -Operations;
+- (3) Post holder Maintenance;

-- (d) PACA.
+- (4) Post holder Operations;

-- (e) Flight operations / Dispatch office;
+- (5) Flight operations / Dispatch office;

-- (f) Any other personnel as required;
+- (6) Any other personnel as required;

-- b) MEL items should be in line with the limitations as per PACA Application form AWR 036 for MEL Approval.
+- (b) MEL items shall be in line with the limitations as per CAA Application form AWR 036 for MEL Approval.

-- c) If all technical data has been provided with the MEL and accepted, PACA will:
+- (c) If all technical data has been provided with the MEL and accepted, CAA will:

 - (1) Accept MEL application form,

 - (2) Issue the stamped List of Effective Pages,

 - (3) Issue a Stamped Letter of approval to the operator.

-GM to CAR MEL.005 (a) PACA Approval
+GM to CAR MEL.005 (a) CAA Approval

-With the approval of the PACA, the MEL may include specific provisions for particular types of operation carried out by the operator (e.g. crew training, positioning flights, demonstration flights etc.).
+With the approval of the CAA, the MEL may include specific provisions for particular types of operation carried out by the operator (e.g. crew training, positioning flights, demonstration flights etc.).
+The MEL and any amendment shall be approved by the CAA.